- IPSE News

 Complying with IR35 is anything but straightforward.
 One of the most frustrating traits of this legislation is that many independent professionals have no idea whether it applies to their engagements, or not.

 The good news is the government intends to remove the burden of determining IR35 status from the contractors.
-The bad news is that the burden is going to pass to your client, and the decisions they make will affect your tax position.
+The bad news is that, from April 2021 in the private sector, the burden is going to pass to your client, and the decisions they make will affect your tax position.
 You won’t have any say in the process and the likelihood is that, in many cases, the clients will get it wrong.

 This may sound bleak; however, it is unfortunately the reality of the situation.
 IPSE, The Association of Independent Professionals and the Self-Employed, is campaigning to prevent this dystopian near-future.
 In the meantime, it is important that all freelancers, particularly those that are new to it, understand what IR35 is and how it is set to change.

 IR35 is a tax law that allows HMRC to treat fees paid to a limited company as if they were an employee salary.
 It was created to stop ‘disguised employment’ – where individuals work through their own company, sometimes referred to as an intermediary, but act like an employee of their client.

 Such arrangements can result in individuals paying less tax and remove the need for employers to pay National Insurance Contributions, as well as benefits (like sick pay and holiday pay) to their staff.

 Why does everyone hate it?

 The main problem with IR35 is that it unfairly affects the smallest companies: freelancers.
 Numerous freelancers who legitimately use a limited company model to supply services have been falsely accused of ‘disguised employment’.